 Must be deployable worldwide and able to execute all tasks associated with the Army CID mission.

-Must complete a 6-month field training period to receive full accreditation in MOS 31D.
+Non 31D applicants must complete a field training period to receive full accreditation in MOS 311A.

 Questions? ✉: Ask Army CID Recruiting